jagriti2005/Netflix-Originals-Using-IMDb-Ratings-Analysis/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

-## 🙋 Contact

-For questions or contributions, please reach out at your.email@example.com.

----

 Thank you for exploring the Netflix Originals IMDb Ratings Analysis project!
 Feel free to fork, contribute, and improve the analysis.